-- Thesis/dissertation content must be prepared according to the specifications and standards of the faculty of your program of study, particularly your thesis/dissertation advisor and committee. - Thesis/dissertation format must be prepared for publication in the University Library via its BearWorks portal according to the specifications of this Thesis and Dissertation Publishing Guide. - Authorship: - o Theses/dissertations must be the original work of the thesis/dissertation writer. - Theses/dissertations using the manuscript option may include one or more multi-authored manuscripts that are already published (or under review for publication).
-In such cases, it is critical for the student author to be clear in describing the author's unique and substantial contributions to such manuscripts in the overview and summary sections.
+- Thesis content must be prepared according to the specifications and standards of the faculty of your program of study, particularly your thesis advisor and committee. - Thesis format must be prepared for publication in the University Library via its BearWorks portal according to the specifications of this Thesis Publishing Guide. - Authorship: - Theses must be the original work of the thesis writer. - Theses using the manuscript option may include one or more multi-authored manuscripts that are already published (or under review for publication).
+In such cases, it is critical for the thesis author to be clear in describing the author's unique and substantial contributions to such manuscripts in the overview and summary sections.
 These sections should also demonstrate the author's unique research contributions by integrating the content from all included manuscripts.